 Who are we?

 Saumya Arya Haas is the Executive Director of Headwaters/Delta Interfaith.
 Saumya has been involved with social equity and interfaith work from a young age.
-She writes and lectures about religion and is a contributor at The Huffington Post and State of Formation.
-Saumya is a Hindu Pujarin, Unitarian Reverend and Manbo Asogwe (Priestess of Vodou); she is also an ALB candidate in Religious Studies at Harvard University.
+She writes and lectures about religion, culture and gender and is a contributor at The Huffington Post, State of Formation and The Good Men Project.
+Saumya is a Hindu Pujarin and Manbo Asogwe (Priestess of Vodou); she is also an ALB candidate in Religious Studies at Harvard University.

 Headwaters/Delta Interfaith closely partners with the Interfaith Works team in New Orleans.
 Their unwavering support makes our work possible.